Quito: Nearby volcanoes

 Quito's closest volcano is Pichincha, looming over the western side of the city.
 Quito is the only capital city that was developed so close to an active volcano.
 Pichincha volcano has several summits, among them Ruku Pichincha at 4,700 m above sea level and Guagua Pichincha at 4,794 m.

 Pichincha is active and being monitored by volcanologists at the Geophysical institute of the national polytechnic university.
 The largest eruption occurred in 1660 when more than 25 cm of ash covered the city.
 There were three minor eruptions in the 19th century.
 The latest eruption was recorded on 5 October 1999, when a few puffs of smoke were seen and much ash was deposited on the city.

 Activity in other nearby volcanoes can also affect the city.
 In November 2002 the volcano Reventador erupted and showered the city in fine ash particles, to a depth of several centimeters.

 The volcanoes on the Central Cordillera (Royal Cordillera), east of Quito, surrounding the Guayllabamba valley, include Cotopaxi, Sincholagua, Antisana and Cayambe.
 Some of the volcanoes of the Western Cordillera, to the west of the Guayllabamba valley, include Illiniza, Atacazo, and Pululahua (which is the site of the Pululahua Geobotanical Reserve).

 Climate

 Quito features a subtropical highland climate with uniform precipitation (Köppen: Cfb, Trewartha: Cfll).
 Because of its altitude and location on the equator, Quito has a fairly constant cool but comfortable climate.
 The average afternoon maximum temperature is 21.4 C, and the average night-time minimum temperature is 9.8 C. The annual average temperature is 15.6 C. The city has only two seasons: dry and wet.
 The dry season, June through August (3 months), is referred to as summer; the wet season, September through May (9 months), is referred to as winter.
 Annual precipitation, depending on location, is over 1000 mm.

 Due to its altitude, Quito receives some of the greatest solar radiation in the world, sometimes reaching a UV Index of 24 by solar noon under clear skies.

-The fact that Quito lies almost on the equator means that high pressure systems are extremely rare.
-Pressure is stable, so very low pressure systems are also rare.
-From 1 July 2010 to 30 June 2011 the lowest pressure recorded was 998.2 hPa, and the highest was 1015.2 hPa.
-Despite the absence of high pressure, Quito can still experience settled weather.
-Generally, the highest pressure is around midnight and the lowest in the mid-afternoon.